FWM Competence

 - following a change in their management structure which may affect the delivery of the FWM role.

 Records of CPD should be documented and maintained.
 Many organisations will have their own systems for doing this.
-A simple example is given in the framework.
+The framework gives two examples, a simple and detailed layout, which FWMs can adopt and amend to suit their needs.